intelligent-soft-robots/ball_launcher_beepy/README.md

     },
     "times": {
       # time to sleep after changing PWM signal in order to give system time
       # to reach a stationary configuration.
-TODO: Adjust if necessary
-      "t_sleep": 1.0,
+      "t_launch_delay": 1.0,
-      # time for the ball to fall to bottom of pipe in seconds
+      # time until motors are stopped if automatic motor reset is enabled.
-      "t_ball_fall": 0.5,
+      "t_reset_motors": 0.5,
-      # time interval during which the ball supply servo can push
-      # the ball up to the wheels (if this is too short the inertia
-      # of the rod and wheel will prevent the rod from going up).
-      "t_ball_supply_extension": 0.6
+      # time in endposition until default position of crank mechanism is set.
+      "t_supply_reset": 1.0,
+      # time stirring if stirring after launch is enabled.
+      "t_stirring": 4.0
+    },
+    "launching_parameters":
+    {
+      # specifier, if motors should be stopped after each launch.
+      "automatic_motor_reset": true,
+      # stroke increment for increasing position of crank mechanism
+      "ball_supply_stroke_gain": 3.0,
+      # specifier, if automatic stirring after launching should be enabled.
+      "stirring_after_launch": true
     }
 }
 ```